-Wunderman is among the world's best-known marketing services brands, with a particular strength in customer relationship marketing, combining traditional direct marketing and sales promotion with cutting-edge digital and social media.
-In recent years it has significantly expanded its interactive offering with a series of purchases of independent agencies around the globe, creating what is arguably the world's biggest digital network.
+Wunderman is among the world's best-known marketing services brands, with a particular strength in customer relationship marketing, combining traditional direct marketing and sales promotion skills with cutting-edge digital and social media, ecommerce and, increasingly, more general business consultancy.
+Wunderman has become one of the main counterpoints within WPP to marketing-oriented business consultancies such as Accenture.
+During the 2000s the agency significantly expanded its interactive offering with a series of purchases of independent agencies around the globe, creating what is arguably now the world's biggest digital network.
 Wunderman has a very strong global footprint, with leading positions in Asia and Latin America as well as more established US and European markets.
 Formerly known as Wunderman Cato Johnson, the agency had a moment of madness in 1999 when it attempted to reinvent itself as a digital marketing group under a completely new name of Impiric.
 Two disappointing years followed before the company readopted, but shortened, its original name.
 Now part of the WPP portfolio, Wunderman operates as the largest individual unit of the Young & Rubicam marketing group.

 Which clients does Wunderman handle?
 Find out more from the Adbrands Account Assignments database